Nagelfar/RestaurantKata/README.md

 The restaurant's manager is constantly overworked and forgets about the nutrition information that was received from the cook.

-Sometimes messages are sent successfully from a service, but don't appear or get lost on the consumer side.
+In distributed systems sometimes requests or messages to a service are way slower than you expect, but they still succeed.

+The response from `Guest Experience` to the call from `Billing` about menu prices gets delayed for a certain amount of time.
-With a configuration value of `OVERWORKED_MANAGER` set to `0.1` 10% of the results of the calls to `Food Preparation` for retrieving nutrition information get lost within the `Guest Experience` implementation.
+With a configuration value of `OVERWORKED_MANAGER` set to e.g. `0.1` 10% of the requests from `Billing` to `Guest Experience` receive their response after a configured delay.
-E.g. a service call is issued, but the results do not arrive / are discarded in the implementation.
+`OVERWORKED_MANAGER_DELAY` set to e.g. `60` means that an artificial delay of 60 seconds is added to the response.

 ## Reflection

 - How did the overall system react?
 - How was the user experience for the customer?
 - How much throughput did we have?
+- How did several parameters influence the stability of the system?

 ### Patterns